prasanthtp/ReckonDotNet/README.md

 **************************************************************************************************
 Solution
 ---------
-Set Test1 as startup project Run the console application All unit tests are in Test1.Tests
+Set Test1 as startup project Run the console application.

+All unit tests are in Test1.Tests.

-BossHog logic is in Test1.Classes - > BossHog.cs file
+BossHog logic is in Test1.Classes - > BossHog.cs file.

 ###############################################################################